drakokids/LastEngine/README.md

 ## Why Another game engine?
 Just because in the market there is nothing easy to use with the most possible abstraction, with functionalityes that would allow to go beyond making games.

-## Why splitting 2D from 3D?
+## Rendering in 2D or 3D?
-The game will have 2D and 3D modes, and the 3D mode will be mostly ortographic.
+The Engine will have both modes, but in 2D or 2.5D modes, it will be capable of fake 3D by using ortographic projection.

-2D mode will use pixel perfect for all resolutions, so for windows the best would be Direct2D, and for the other platforms we need to use what they have the most.
+## Why IDE could be used?
-For the 2D I decided to go for low level operations in order to have no limitations.
-It will be a slow process.
+For the Editor it will compile in Delphi XE11 or greator.

-For 3D, the advance will be a even slower.
-Starting from base shapes to advanced shading processes.
+For the Game it self, it can compile both in Delphi and Lazarus IDE.

-## Why Pascal?
+Why Pascal?
+Because it will be funny to create a game engine from the beggining and Pascal is one of my old languages, where I have more experience.

-After many trials and so many options, this is an attempt to create a very nice engine, but not future proof.
+If used the Editor, and the script language, it's not necessary to have any of this editors installed.

-It will be funny to create a game engine from the beggining and Pascal is one of my old languages, where I have more experience.
+## What hardware acceleration will be available?

-Of course that the Editor will be done in Pascal because of the RAD environment.
-I can do the same 10x faster than other languages.
+Most of the inside renderings will be done in OpenGL.
-Probably the Lazarus version could be replaced in the future with a c++ version, but for now the code is the same.
-Using C++ we can use existing game libraries and focus in speed and portability.
+The 2D Mode will use either Direct2D (in windows), or OpenGL (in Linux of Android).

 ## What applications can I do with it?
 - All Kind of 2D, 2.5D and 3D Games.